jeonghoon-lge/design-tokens_enovaui/packages/mobile-tokens/README.md

 1. Import the desired token values from this repository.
 2. Apply the imported tokens to your components and styles.

+### Token Categories

+* `color-semantic-lg-brand`: Semantic color tokens optimized for LG brand identity, featuring warm grays and red accent colors with a focus on clean, modern aesthetics
+* `color-semantic-mobile`: Mobile-optimized color tokens using cobalt blue as the primary accent color with crisp, clear states for touch interactions
+* `color-semantic-mono-black`: Dark theme color tokens with mist gray variations, optimized for OLED displays and dark mode interfaces
+* `color-semantic-mono-white`: Light theme color tokens with bright, minimal design using mist gray scales for subtle depth
+* `color-semantic-web`: Web-focused color tokens using blue-gray and blue-green combinations for responsive layouts

 ## Copyright and License Information